 Egypt's 'Lady of the Arabic Screen' whose dignified performances defined a nation's cinematic soul for over half a century.

-Faten Hamama wasn't just an actress; she was the emotional compass of Egyptian cinema.
-Discovered as a wide-eyed child, she grew up on camera, her career mirroring the evolution of her country's film industry.
-She transcended mere stardom by choosing roles that resonated deeply with the Arab public—portraying resilient teachers, wronged wives, and patriotic heroines who embodied both modern aspirations and traditional values.
-Her partnership with director Ezzel Dine Zulficar, whom she married, yielded classics that tackled social issues like class disparity and women's rights.
-Later, her legendary on-screen pairing with Omar Sharif (to whom she was also married for a time) became the gold standard for romantic chemistry.
-Hamama possessed a rare, understated power; her expressive eyes could convey profound sorrow or steely resolve without a word.
-By consistently selecting substantive work, she elevated the art form itself, earning the unwavering trust of audiences who saw their own struggles and dreams reflected in her performances.
-Her legacy is that of a cultural touchstone, a performer who gave Arabic cinema its heart and conscience.
+Faten Hamama earned the unwavering trust of Arab audiences by portraying resilient teachers, wronged wives, and patriotic heroines who embodied modern aspirations and traditional values.
+Discovered as a child, she grew up on camera, her career mirroring the evolution of Egyptian cinema.
+Her partnership with director Ezzel Dine Zulficar yielded classics that tackled class disparity and women's rights.
+Her on-screen pairing with Omar Sharif—to whom she was also married—set the gold standard for romantic chemistry.
+Hamama's expressive eyes could convey profound sorrow or steely resolve without a word.
+By consistently selecting substantive work, she elevated the art form itself.
+She died in 2015 at age 83.

 1928–1945